aletheon/eleutherios-mvp/ELEUTHERIOS_SESSION_STARTER.md

 - **URL**: `eleutherios-mvp.vercel.app`

 ## How This Project Works
-Eleutherios implements the PFSD (Policy-Forum-Service-Data) governance model where:
+Eleutherios implements programmable governance where:
-- **Policies** are written in EleuScript DSL and can create child policies
+- **Policies** define coordination rules and create autonomous services
-- **Forums** are automatically instantiated and expanded when policy rules execute
+- **Forums** execute governance and host marketplace interactions
-- **Services** are activated through forum-based coordination
+- **Services** make independent business decisions based on validation policies
-- **Data** captures the complete governance evolution audit trail
+- **Data** captures complete audit trails of governance and commerce

-The platform enables real-world governance coordination like emergency housing, healthcare access, and social services through programmatic policy execution rather than manual processes.
+The breakthrough is proving that governance and commerce can be expressed as composable policies that evolve based on real-world coordination needs.

-## Current Development Priority: Testing & Validation
+## Current Development Priority: Autonomous Service Implementation

-The sub-policy creation system is implemented and ready for comprehensive testing.
-Focus on:

-1. **Functional testing** - Verify all EleuScript rules work correctly
-2. **Integration testing** - Test real governance workflows
-3. **UI/UX validation** - Ensure smooth stakeholder experience
-4. **Database integrity** - Verify all documents created correctly
-5. **Performance testing** - Check real-time updates work smoothly
+The sub-policy creation system proves adaptive governance works.
+The next breakthrough is **autonomous service validation** - transforming services from passive listings into decision-making entities that can evaluate customer requests and respond intelligently.

+This bridges proven governance coordination with emergent marketplace commerce.

 ---

-**Remember: This is not a traditional web app.
-It's a governance execution platform where EleuScript policies define everything.
-The breakthrough of sub-policy creation means governance systems can now evolve dynamically based on real-world coordination needs.**
+**Remember: This is a governance execution platform where EleuScript policies define everything.
+We've proven real-time policy evolution works.
+Now we implement autonomous services that make business decisions through natural language rules.**